dgsmith7/LearningCobol/readme.md

-This folder contains programs I have written as a way of learning COBOL.
+This folder contains programs I have written (or am writing) as a way of learning COBOL.

 I am using the "Assembler" project from the Nand2Tetris course (Chapter 6) as the first major project.